 Lastly, it may be beneficial to find a support group in your area to see what works for others.
 There are several publications, organizations, and support groups that exist to help individuals, teachers, and families to understand and cope with learning disabilities see LD OnLine's resource list to get started.

-If it is hard to verbally state why you have concerns, bring your child's work samples with you to the school to show what is hard to articulate.
-A full psycho-educational assessment should give you the answers that you seek.
+If it is hard to verbalize your concerns, bring your child's work samples with you to the school to show what is hard to articulate.
+A full psycho-educational assessment should provide you with more complete answers.

-Before going elsewhere, you might want to find out exactly what services the school system could offer you and when they could provide them.
-If the timeframe or suggestions for providing needed services is unacceptable to you, there are independent educational testers that you can go to privately.
+Before going elsewhere, you might want to find out exactly what services the school system could offer you and when.
+If the time-frame or suggestions for providing needed services are unacceptable to you, there are independent educational testers that you can go to privately.
 The following articles will give you an idea of what to expect from the testing process:

 - Special Education: Evaluation